privacyguides/privacyguides.org/docs/basics/account-deletion.en.md

 ## Avoid New Accounts

 As the old saying goes, "an ounce of prevention is worth a pound of cure."
 Whenever you feel tempted to sign up for a new account, ask yourself "Do I really need this?
 Can I accomplish what I need to without an account?"
 It can often be much harder to delete an account than to create one.
-And even after deleting or changing the info on your account, there might be a cached version from a third party—like the [Internet Archive](https://archive.org/).
+And even after deleting or changing the info on your account, there might be a cached version from a third-party—like the [Internet Archive](https://archive.org/).
 Avoid the temptation when you're able to—your future self will thank you!

 --8<-- "includes/abbreviations.en.md"